NASA-IMPACT/admg-casei/docs/adr/0003-freetext-search.md

 ## Considered Options

 - Option A) implementing a search via javascript on the client.
-We have all the data available from the build process.
-Just like we currently sort and filter, we can search for a string or substring on the frontend.
-We might need to be careful with performance, but so far sort and filter are super fast and I don't see why search would not be almost as fast.
-  With this option, we might be able to get live-updating search results while a user is typing.
-  With this option, we can be very explicit about the fields we are searching on.
-We could have a field to search be short name, and another field where a user can type the region they are interested in.

 - Option B) leverage google search to build into our site.
-Since all the pages for all the campaigns/platforms/instruments are rendered server side, all the content that is displayed to a user will be searchable by google.
-We can embed a simple google search bar and display the search results (see https://support.google.com/programmable-search/answer/4513903?hl=en).

-- Option C) combine those two approaches A+B. We can offer the complete google search to get back any results for any pages on a dedicated search page, and use the javascript filter method to search on a specific field such as the short name to limit the list of cards.
+- Option C) combine those two approaches A+B

 ## Decision Outcome